Chart Color Schemes

 Population

-Population growth drivers in Kellyville Ridge - The Ponds are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Kellyville Ridge - The Ponds are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for SA2 areas released in 2024 with a 2022 base year, and NSW State Government's SA2 level projections for other areas released in 2022 with a 2021 base year.
-Future growth rates by age group are applied to all areas from 2032 to 2041.
-By 2041, the area is projected to expand by 661 persons, representing a 2.4% increase over 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Examining future population trends, lower quartile growth is anticipated, with the area expected to expand by 661 persons to reach approximately 22,452 by 2041 based on the latest annual ERP population numbers, reflecting a total increase of 2.4% over the 17-year period.

 Frequently Asked Questions - Population